Nitrux/nuts/README.md

 `nuts` is a simple (read.
 [KISS](https://people.apache.org/~fhanik/kiss.html)) system update and rollback utility.

-#### What `nuts` is

- - `nuts` works by creating a backup of the current root directory using SquashFS; then, `nuts` downloads an ISO image using the BitTorrent protocol, mount it, and use `rsync` to update the installation.
+`nuts` works by creating a backup of the current root directory using SquashFS; then, `nuts` downloads an ISO image using the BitTorrent protocol, mount it, and use `rsync` to update the installation.
 Afterward, when using `nuts` to restore a backup, `nuts` will do the exact process but use the locally generated SquashFS instead, so, no downloads.

+#### What `nuts` is ✅

  - `nuts` is minimalistic.
    - `nuts` was designed to only do what it needs to do and nothing else.
 - `nuts` is 100% Free (as in Freedom) Open Source Software; see [License](#licensing).
 - `nuts` is written entirely in [POSIX-compliant scripting language](https://en.wikipedia.org/wiki/Shell_script#Typical_POSIX_scripting_languages).

-#### What `nuts` is not
+#### What `nuts` is not ❎

 - `nuts` is not a package manager.
   - `nuts` does not interact with any sort of packaging format.